statiqdev/Website/input/framework/extensibility/modules.md

-Description: Writing your own modules is easy!
----
 [Modules](/framework/concepts/modules) are the basic building blocks of Statiq functionality.
 If the out-of-the-box modules don’t satisfy your use case, it’s easy to customize generation by creating new modules.

 Modules implement the `IModule` interface which defines a single `Task<IEnumerable<IDocument>> ExecuteAsync(IExecutionContext context)` method.
 The [execution context](/framework/concepts/execution/execution-context) passed to the `ExecuteAsync` method contains the input documents to the module as well as providing access to output documents from other pipelines and various engine and utility functionality.